eventespresso/barista/packages/ioc/README.md

 const hooks = getHooks<Actions, Filters>();
 ```

-Now you can `hooks` from above to safely add/remove actions and filters with the defined types above.
+Now you can use the `hooks` var from above to safely add/remove actions and filters with the defined types above.

 ```ts
 // Here the arguements passed to addAction are strongly typed.